Packaged Commodities Rules, 2011

 Applicability of the Packaged Commodities Rules

 When a commodity is placed in a package of whatever nature, whether sealed or not and has a pre-determined quantity and which was packed without the purchaser being present, comes within the purview of The Legal Metrology (Packaged Commodities) Rules.
-To decide whether a commodity comes under the definition of packaged or pre-packed commodities, the following criteria are used:

 - A commodity is paced in a package, sealed or open.
 It is immaterial if the package is subsequently removed.

 - It was packed when the purchaser was not present to check the quantity packed.

 - The commodity has a predetermined quantity.
 It comes in some standard quantities or sizes.

 The Packaged Commodities Rules are applicable in tandem with provisions of the Food Safety and Standards Act, the Seeds Act, Drug and Cosmetic Rules and State Excise Laws (including Rules made under those Acts).

 A brief tour of the ist Amendment Rules of 2013

 Previously, the terms "industrial consumer" and "institutional consumer" were defined under explanation to Rule 3.
 Now, they have been shifted to Rule 2 (Definitions) under items ((bb) and (bc) respectively.
 The definition of "institutional consumer" shall now read "means any institution which hires or avails of the facilities or service in connection with transport, hotels, hospitals or such other service institutions which buy packaged commodities directly from the manufacturer for use by that institution";

 Proviso to Rule 2(k) on the definition of retail package has been omitted.

 New Rule on LPG Cylinders